storj/docs/app/(docs)/object-mount/user-guides/basic/page.md

 ### Advantages

 1. Speed: where interception is possible, Object Mount in FlexMount mode will be as fast as Object Mount
-2. Support: support for all POSIX applications, as anything that cannot be directly intercepted falls through to the Object Mount Mount.
+2. Support: support for all POSIX applications, as anything that cannot be directly intercepted falls through to the Object Mount on FUSE.

 ### Disadvantages

-1. Set up time: a Object Mount Mount needs to be set up.
+1. Set up time: a Object Mount on FUSE needs to be set up.
 Consider [setting up the mount at boot](#mount-on-boot).
 2. Launch is more complicated: each time a Object Mount shell is launched it must be configured to use the mount.
-This can be worked around by setting up a Object Mount mount on boot, and setting an alias to launch a Object Mount shell with the correct parameters.
+This can be worked around by setting up a Object Mount on FUSE on boot, and setting an alias to launch a Object Mount shell with the correct parameters.